pearofducks/vue-media/README.md

 > vue-simple-media

-an alternative to other mediaMatch plugins with a focus on simplicity and being lightweight
+an alternative to other mediaMatch plugins with a focus on simplicity and minimal module size (less than 1kb minified)

 # use